tbrycekelly/Workshop/README.md

 # Python for Oceanographers #

-Workshop dates: TBA
+Workshop dates: TBA (June)
-Workshop Location: Florida State University
+Workshop Location: Florida State University.
+TBA

+To learn about me, see [here](./misc/About.md)

 ## Course Topics ##

 * Introduction
 * Python Does Data
+** Loading Data from Various Sources
+** Parsing Data
+** Cleaning, Filtering, and Transforming Data
 * Python Does plotting
+** Introduction to Matplotlib
+** More Advanced Examples for Oceanography
 * Python as a Scientific language
+** Python vs Fortran
+** Cython for Mission Critical Functions
+** Optimization Tips & Tricks

 ## Schedule (_tentative_) ##